Skip to main content

 What is the difference between node and core metrics?

-Node metrics (solr_metrics_node_*) cover the entire Solr instance — connections, filesystem, and aggregate request counts.
-Core metrics (solr_metrics_core_*) are per-collection and include index size, update handler stats, and query handler performance.
-Core metrics only appear when cores are loaded.
+Node metrics (solr_node_*) cover the whole instance - aggregate request counts, latency, and executor pools.
+Core metrics (solr_core_*) are per-core and include request throughput, searcher caches, index size, and update-handler stats.
+Core metrics only appear once a core is loaded.

 What's Next?